jwunderl/pxt-arcade/docs/courses/csintro1/tilemap/extensions.md

 ## Example #1: Corgi with tilemap

 1. Open a new project (name it "myLevel")
-2. Using the extensions menu, search for jwunderl/pxt-corgi. ### TODO change this if darts gets approved to just search by package name
+2. Using the extensions menu, search for "corgio"
 3. Review the example code below, and either recreate it or build something similar
 4. Notice how the corgi rests on top of the the wall tiles, and that the jumps reset as if the corgi were touching the bottom of the screen